delapazruiz/population.modelling.hue2010/doc/1-Private-data-estimation-Hue_CPV2010.md

 |        7 |           3 |           4 |        3 |           3 |           0 |        12 |            4 |            8 |
 |        2 |           2 |           0 |        2 |           0 |           2 |         7 |            4 |            3 |
 |        2 |           2 |           0 |        7 |           4 |           3 |         8 |            5 |            3 |

+### 4.1.2 Conclusion

+  - `Results demonstrate that the algorithm can estimate inaccessible census data at small spatial units with low population density.`
+      - `The proposed algorithmic method enables the implementation of more complex applications.`
+      - `As future research, it will be simulated a complex problem of pollution.`